shantoroy/shantoroy.github.io/_posts/2022-07-21-road-trip-to-big-bend-national-park-part-02.md

 ---
 layout: single
 title: "Road Trip to the Big Bend National Park from Houston: Part 02 - Chisos Basin Mountains"
+excerpt:  "Explore the Chisos Basin Mountains of the Big Bend National Park in Texas in Part 02 of our road trip series from Houston.
+Get tips on hiking trails, wildlife spotting, and breathtaking views in this natural wonderland."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/52512526139_8064d16bd9_o.png"
   teaser: "https://live.staticflickr.com/65535/52512526139_8064d16bd9_o.png"